Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.java.md

 ### Tag: package-2019-06 and java

-These settings apply only when `--tag=package-2019-06--java` is specified on the command line.
+These settings apply only when `--tag=package-2019-06 --java` is specified on the command line.
 Please also specify `--azure-libraries-for-java-folder=<path to the root directory of your azure-libraries-for-java clone>`.

 ``` yaml $(tag) == 'package-2019-06' && $(java) && $(multiapi)